 How to Create a Sales Scorecard – The Sales Leaders Guide

-We all love data.
-And lately, it feels like there's an app to track everything - steps in the sales process, conversion rates, qualified opportunities, etc. As humans, we are continually seeking opportunities to know how we are doing and how we could be doing better.
-It's no different in sales.
-Creating a sales scorecard for your team gives them the performance information and feedback they crave.
+In the sales world, we all love data.
+And lately, it feels like there's an app or sales dashboard to track everything - steps in the sales process, conversion rates, qualified opportunities, etc. As humans, we are continually seeking opportunities to know how we are doing and how we could be doing better.

 What is a sales scorecard?

-A sales scorecard is a way to track your reps' performance and tie it specifically to the team’s development and goals.
-It gives you a method of tracking your teams' historical results and measuring your progress towards improvement.
+A sales scorecard is a way to track sales rep performance and tie it specifically to the team’s development and goals.
+It gives you a method of tracking your salespeople’s historical results and measuring progress toward improvement.

-Sales scorecards are excellent for keeping team members accountable, noting and rewarding top performers, and gamifying your processes to create healthy competition.
+Sales scorecards are excellent for keeping team members accountable, highlighting and rewarding top performers, and gamifying your processes to create healthy competition.
 The latter can be accomplished by creating a leaderboard using the details and data pulled into your sales scorecards.

-An excellent scorecard empowers reps to know where they stand against their own and your team's goals and what they need to do to exceed them.
-This blog post will guide you through the four steps to make a sales scorecard that drives results and helps everyone boost the bottom line in your organization.
+An excellent sales rep scorecard empowers your team to know where they stand against their personal and team goals and what they need to do to exceed them.
+This blog post will guide you through the steps to make a sales scorecard that drives results and helps everyone boost the bottom line in your organization.

 Select your metrics

-Metrics are different for every company, but the one thing they all have in common is they drive your performance.
-Make sure whatever you select for your scorecard is meaningful for your team, and each role has a scorecard that reflects their performance.
+Performance metrics are different for every company, but they all have one thing in common: they drive your team.
+Make sure whatever you select for your scorecard is meaningful for your team, and each role has a scorecard reflecting their performance.